-Pharmaceutical Quality Management System (QMS) is a set of procedures and practices that contribute to product quality.
+Pharmaceutical Quality Management System (QMS) is a set of procedures and practices contributing to product quality.

-- What is a Pharmaceutical Quality Management System (QMS)?
+- What is Pharmaceutical Quality Management System (QMS)?

 - Applicable Pharmaceutical QMS Regulations and Standards

 Definition of Quality in the Pharmaceutical Industry

 Quality in the pharmaceutical industry refers to the degree to which a drug substance or product meets its intended use and fulfills its inherent properties.
 This definition includes essential attributes like the drug’s identity, strength, and purity.